hornedfoe/Neural-Networks/README.md

+Got it.
+Here's an updated version of the `README.md` with the necessary changes to use `parameters.xml` instead of JSON:

+---

 # Customizable Neural Network in Java

 This is a simple **Artificial Neural Network** implementation in Java that can be customized according to user needs.
 The main usage is to approximate functions and visualize the results.